davidji99/terraform-provider-split/docs/resources/environment_segment_keys.md

 page_title: "Split: split_environment"
 sidebar_current: "docs-split-resource-environment"
 description: |-
-  Provides the ability to manage a Segment keys in a Split environment.
+  Provides the ability to manage Segment keys in a Split environment.
 ---

 # split_environment

-This resource pProvides the ability to manage a Segment keys in a Split environment.
+This resource pProvides the ability to manage Segment keys in a Split environment.

 ## Example Usage